2014 NFL Mock Draft 4.0

 59th Overall Pick – Indianapolis Colts

 The Colts need a safety very badly.
 Even Coach Pagano said that they’ll look to the draft for a safety.
-Brooks is a great “center-field-type” safety and can make plays in the running game.
-He would compliment Laron Landry very well.
+Buccanon has very good size and arm length.
+He was also one of the top performers at the combine and is great in coverage.

 60th Overall Pick – Carolina Panthers